Cerebri/ambari-elk-service/README.md

 Ambari service for installing and managing ELK stack on HDP clusters.

+Note: These versions may be wrong, we are installing the 5.x repo, testing needed.
 - Ambari Version=2.2.2
 - Elasticsearch Version=2.3.5
 - Logstash Version=2.3.4